pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ###### update()

 This method updates a data item.
-As input parameters, it requires the correlation_id and an item to be updated.
+As input parameters, it requires the correlationId and an item to be updated.
 It returns a PostgrePersistence object containing the updated record.

 {{< tabsection >}}
    Not available